DerGuru/The-Resonant/Chapters/P2-13 - False Trail.md

 Lina pressed her ear briefly to the door, then flicked her eyes to Jason.
 “No movement.
 Dust on the sill’s undisturbed.”

-He took a photo through the frosted pane—tape criss‑crossed inside the glass, tidy, fresh glue still faintly amber.
+He took a photo through the frosted pane - tape criss‑crossed inside the glass, tidy, fresh glue still faintly amber.

 “Door first,” Milo said, pointing with his pen.
 “Then the vents.
 Then the furniture footprints.
 We don’t poke anything that looks like it wants to be poked.”